-The Communication Design department expands the boundaries of traditional graphic design.
+The Communication Design concentration within the Design Arts major expands the boundaries of traditional graphic design.
 In this program, students develop the combined skills of conceptual thinking and practical experience to create provocative design solutions that are relevant in the contemporary design environment.
 This area of study prepares students for the broadest possibilities and most challenging engagements of today’s creative industry.

 The curriculum encourages integrated design solutions across media and fosters the development of research, critical thinking, and creative practice skills while being rooted in communication theory.
 Through both independent and collaborative projects, students acquire the tools for building sustainable communication pathways that connect businesses, technologies, and contemporary culture.